Solomon1533/1dgk.github.io/misc.md

 permalink: /misc/
 ---

-last updated 18 APR 2024
+last updated 27 APR 2024

 ### Media
 **Currently reading**:
 - Fancy Bear Goes Phishing by Scott J. Shapiro
 - The Cuckoo's Egg by Clifford Stoll
-- La defaite de l'Occident by Emmanuel Todd
-- How Computers Work (10th edition) by Ron White
 - The Kingdom of God is Within You by Leo Tolstoy
 - Technofeudalism by Yanis Varoufakis

 **To-read** (max 10):
 - The History of the Third Reich series by Richard J. Evans
-- Extreme Privacy by Michael Bazzell
 - The Power of Habit by Charles Duhigg
 - Cyber Mercenaries by Tim Mauer
 - Countdown to Zero Day by Kim Zetter